cs411-alawini/sp24-cs411-team068-BurgerMaker/doc/Project Proposal.md

 In response to the feedback received, we have meticulously updated our Burger Crypto project proposal to enhance its clarity, depth, and specificity.

-We've enriched the creative component by offering a deeper insight into our AI-driven investment advice algorithms and the operational mechanics of the Burger Coin rewards system, including concrete examples of user engagement and reward redemption processes.
+We've enriched the creative component by offering a deeper insight into our AI-driven investment advice algorithms and the operational mechanics of the Burger Coin rewards system, including concrete examples and reward redemption processes.

 The educational value of our platform has been further highlighted through detailed descriptions of curated educational pathways and interactive learning tools, emphasizing our commitment to providing a comprehensive learning experience.